 So many wilderness permits, so many cancellations.
 The last two years have been tough for planning between the pandemic, wildfires, smoke and other issues.
-I salvaged one backpacking trip that was supposed to be in the Sierra by snagging a back-up to the back-up permit for Angel Island State Park for a late season trip.
+I salvaged one backpacking trip that was supposed to be in the Sierra by snagging a back-up to the back-up permit for an easy backpacking trip to Angel Island State Park for a late season trip.
 It wasn’t any of the trips we had anticipated around Yosemite but we loved it all the same.

 Our group of four consisted of me, my husband, Steve, our grown godson, Chase, and his mother, Laura.
 Our main goal was to spend time together, relax and have fun.
 We got all that and a big dose of history, which we all enjoyed.
 And we managed to get quite a bit of hiking in; more than I expected with about six miles one day and nine another day.